-The 7 Day Big Cats, Etosha & Desert Namibia Safari starts off with an overnight stay at N/a’an ku sê Lodge where you will have the opportunity to see big cats and other carnivores up close and personal.
-Your stay will contribute directly to the conservation of these wonderful animals.
-A fantastic educational experience offering excellent photographic opportunities.
+The 7 Day Big Cats, Etosha & Desert Namibia Safari starts off with an overnight stay at N/a’an ku sê Lodge where you will have the opportunity to take an Ancient San Skills tour and hear of the traditional methods these people have developed to survive in their arid environment.
+The lodge is undertaking exceptional conservation work and your stay will contribute directly to the conservation of the wildlife being cared for there.

 From there you will head out to Etosha National Park where you will get so see Africa's wildlife including vast herds of antelope and predators including lion, leopard and cheetah.
 You will also get to visit the Etosha Salt Pan with its wide shimmering horizons.

 Then this Budget Namibian Safari heads to coastal Swakopmund for an overnight stop and some free time to enjoy optional activities and explore the charming town.